You snooze, you lose

 Opening at 9:30 a.m.
 PST, 10:30 a.m.
 MST, 11:30 a.m.
 CST, 12:30 p.m.
 EST:

-So have some patience and understanding, and don’t hesitate to reach out to the IGHR GGS folks (“Questions about registration should be sent to email@example.com or call (470) 466-2716”) if you do run into problems.
+Much more info is available online at the IGHR website including frequently asked questions, and don’t hesitate to reach out to the IGHR GGS folks (“Questions about your registration should be sent to firstname.lastname@example.org or call (470) 466-2716”) if you run into problems.

 But whatever you do… don’t sleep in tomorrow morning.